Podiatry Billing Services in Colorado

 Why Colorado Podiatry Practices Need Specialized Billing

-Colorado's healthcare market includes 16,000+ physicians, and podiatry practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Health First Colorado on the public payer side.
-Medicare claims are processed through Novitas Solutions, which applies its own Local Coverage Determinations that directly affect podiatry procedure coverage and medical necessity requirements.
+Colorado's healthcare market includes 16,000+ physicians, and podiatry practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Colorado on the commercial side and Health First Colorado (the state's Medicaid program brand) on the public payer side.
+Medicare claims are processed through Novitas Solutions (Jurisdiction H), which applies its own Local Coverage Determinations that directly affect podiatry procedure coverage and medical necessity requirements.
 Generic billing teams without CO specific knowledge leave revenue on the table.

 Podiatry billing itself is complex.
 Podiatry billing is uniquely complex because Medicare excludes routine foot care by default.
 Coverage requires documented systemic conditions (diabetes, peripheral vascular disease, peripheral neuropathy) that create a class finding making routine care medically necessary.
 Diabetic foot care certification (LOPS testing), nail debridement codes 11720-11721, orthotics L-codes, and the Medicare Therapeutic Shoe Program (A5500-A5513) each have their own coverage criteria.
-When you combine this coding complexity with Colorado's specific payer rules, authorization requirements, and 3 Health First Colorado managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving podiatry practices from Denver to Boulder and across Colorado.
+When you combine this coding complexity with Colorado's specific payer rules, authorization requirements, and 6 Health First Colorado (the state's Medicaid program brand) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving podiatry practices from Denver to Lakewood and across Colorado.

 Code